 The ADC outputs can contain a dc offset.
-This offset can create errors in power and rms calculations.
+This offset may create errors in power and rms calculations.
 High-pass filters (HPFs) are placed in the signal path of the phase and neutral currents and of the phase voltages.
-If enabled, the HPF eliminates any dc offset on the current channel.
-All filters are implemented in the DSP and, by default, they are all enabled: the 24-bit HPFDIS register is cleared to 0x000000000.
-All filters are disabled by setting HPFDIS to any nonzero value.
+When enabled, the HPF eliminates any dc offset on the current channel.
+All filters are implemented in the DSP and, by default, they are all enabled: the 24-bit HPFDIS register is cleared to 0x000000.
+Disable all filters by setting HPFDIS to any nonzero value.

-As stated in the Current Waveform Gain Registers section, the serial ports of the ADE78xx work on 32-, 16-, or 8-bit words.
-The HPFDIS register is accessed as a 32-bit register with eight MSBs padded with 0s.
-See Figure 36 for details.
+As stated in the Current Waveform Gain Registers section, the serial ports of the ADE7854A, ADE7858A, ADE7868A, and ADE7878A work on 32-, 16-, or 8-bit words.
+The HPFDIS register is accessed as a 32-bit register with eight MSBs padded with 0s (see Figure 37).

-Figure 36.
-24-Bit HPFDIS Register Transmitted as 32-Bit Word
+Figure 37.
+24-Bit HPFDIS Register Transmitted as a 32-Bit Word